PeIIIaJIkuH/forum/README.md

 - Forum requires [Node.js](https://nodejs.org/) to run.
 - Make sure that you have the latest LTS version of node.
-- Open a terminal instance in the same folder:
+- Open a terminal instance in the root folder:

 ```sh
 npm i